AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 Adobe Commerce and Magento Open Source provide a range of tools to help you tailor the shopping experience, and encourage your customers to put more items in their shopping carts and spend more money.

 - Targeted Promotions - Use catalog and shopping cart price rules to create [promotions](https://docs.magento.com/user-guide/marketing/promotions.html) that kick into gear when a set of conditions is met.
 In Adobe Commerce, segment customers dynamically and build segments based on specific characteristics such as customer address, order history, shopping cart content, and much more.
-Then, use [Page Builder](https://docs.magento.com/user-guide/cms/page-builder.html) to create a dynamic block that is triggered by a promotion, and appears only to the targeted customer segment.
+Then, use [[!DNL Page Builder]](https://docs.magento.com/user-guide/cms/page-builder.html) to create a dynamic block that is triggered by a promotion, and appears only to the targeted customer segment.

 - Promotional EVents - Hold an invitation-only [event](https://docs.magento.com/user-guide/marketing/events-private-sales.html) to launch a brand, and offer a [count-down ticker](https://docs.magento.com/user-guide/marketing/event-ticker.html) to member-only sales.